 McGonagall nodded her head in agreement.
 "I will join you."
 The room's occupants exchanged worried glances, but no one argued.
 Tomorrow night, they would meet Voldemort's heir.

 "Would you like any tea?"
 Professor Xavier offered his guests kindly.
 He had quickly discovered there was no use in trying to read their minds as, apparently, they were able to block him.
 This fact didn't bother him, though.
 He remembered his old friend mentioning the names of Minerva McGonagall, Nymphadora Tonks and Remus Lupin before.
-He thought briefly of long conversations between himself, Albus, and Erik on human nature.
 His team leader, Scott Summers, didn't appear to be as trusting as he, however.
 Logan, also part of the meeting while the other two teachers were recruiting a mutant teenager in Missouri, seemed to trust the professor's judgment.

 "That would be much appreciated," McGonagall nodded.